 It’s hard to fathom right now as January rain lashes outside my window, but we arrived in Poole for Easter 2019, to a delicious Bank Holiday heatwave.
 Cue a jaw-dropping sunset across the water and a very happy sun-worshipping me.
 Because we were on holiday my kids decided to treat us to bed-hopping and 5am wake up calls so that we became grumpy shadows of our former selves, but at least we were in a pretty place to offset it!
 The lifestyle in Poole is pretty infectious, it seems there’s always some running, cycling or paddleboarding, kitesurfing, playground-playing, scooting, boating, beach-basking or something outdoorsy to be doing.

 My parents-in-law have a flat in Poole, so we were lucky enough to return for May half-term too.
 We managed to squeeze in a visit to nearby Peppa Pig World, Bournemouth Aquarium, the spectacular Shell Bay and finally made it over to the incredibly beautiful Brownsea Island, where we got the chance to spot wildlife (including deer, peacocks, chicken and a very tame duck, but no red squirrels unfortunately) and explore an unspoilt patch of land – how I imagine England used to look thousands of years ago.
-I’ll definitely be putting a blog together on Poole and the surrounding area in the very near future!
+I’ve a couple of blogs on Poole – things to do in the area with kids and family restaurants with sea views.

 A glamping weekend at Andrewshayes Holiday Park, Devon